Profiles Publications, Inc. The only publisher of NYC foreclosure data that offers an Accuracy Guarantee!

 The pros check out the property in person.
 Never make your assessment relying solely on pictures of the property.
 A photograph will never give you a complete picture.
 For instance, is there a tenant living in the property?
 A photograph can’t tell you that, an in-person inspection can.
 And, if there is a tenant and they are not paying their rent, guess what?
 If you buy the property at auction, they will become YOUR non-paying tenant!
 The property may have other problems like a mechanic’s lien or a sidewalk violation or violations from the department of buildings.
 All this will become your headache and responsibility to clear up if you buy the property.

 You can do much of the property research on your own.
-Using the block and lot number and other important details provided in Profiles’ Foreclosure Auction Schedules, you can do advance research on the property on the Internet, in the City Register’s office and at the County Courthouse.
-Profiles’ Research: Tools and Links section of this web site is set up to help you with that task.
-From there you have convenient access to all available online property record databases maintained by the City of New York, plus links to resources.
-If you are interested in reading more about foreclosure investing strategies, visit our bookstore for a list of foreclosure titles Profiles recommends to our customers.
+Using the block and lot number and other important details provided in NYForeclosures.com’s listings, you can do advance research on the property on the Internet, in the City Register’s office and at the County Courthouse.
+Our <Online Research Center> is a great place to start!

 At the Auction: Going once, going twice….SOLD!